plasmatech8/petite-router/README.md

 ### Installation with Petite-Vue

-Petite-router and [petite-vue] work well together.
+Petite-router and [petite-vue] can be used together.

+However, some complications may arise when using HTML injection on elements subject to conditional directives.

 It is recommended to setup in the same way as described in [example/index.html](example/index.html).